All About Autotask Ticket Notes

 As you can see above, by default, only the primary ticket resource and primary ticket contact will receive the external note.
 As with internal notes, you can select the ticket's secondary resources, or even select other (non-ticket) resources if you wish.
 You can also add additional customer contacts to an external note:

 If anyone sends an email replying to the support email address, assuming the ticket number is in the subject line of the email, all of that ticket's contacts and ticket resources will receive the email.
-In other words, any email sent to the support address will become a ticket note attached to the ticket referenced in the subject line.
+Any email sent to the support address will become a ticket note attached to the ticket referenced in the subject line.

 Info